 Story of the Kleinzahler family

-The Kleinzahler family settled in Czarny Dunajec in the second half of the 19th century.
-As Gili Knipel-Sprei, granddaughter of Arie Lejb Kleinzahler, recalls, her grandfather was born in Wiśnicz and his wife was Rachela Weil from Nowy Sącz (born in 1853).
-Arie Lejb probably studied to become a rabbi in Nowy Sącz, as her granddaughter recalls that his mentor was the famous Nowy Sącz tzaddik Chaim Halberstam (1793-1876), who insisted that his student become a rabbi.
-After moving to Czarny Dunajec, his grandfather did not take up the challenge; he worked here as a teacher, mohel (circumcising boys) and shohet (i.e. ritual slaughterer).
-In the civil records of the Jewish community, there is a reference from 1883 that Arie Lejb Kleinzahler was then working as a mohel and Segensprecher (literally: blesser).
-According to Gila's memoirs, her grandfather served 13 villages - from Czarny Dunajec to Podwilk.
+The Kleinzahler family settled in Czarny Dunajec in the mid-19th century.
+Family recollections indicate that Arie Lejb Kleinzahler was born around 1826 in Wisnicz, and was married to Rachel Weil from Nowy Sacz (born 1853).
+Arie Lejb likely studied to be a rabbi in Nowy Sacz, as the family recalls that his mentor was the famous Tzaddik of Nowy Sacz, Chaim Halberstam (1793-1876), who insisted that his student become a rabbi.
+After moving to Czarny Dunajec around 1850, Arie Lejb declined the challenge and worked there as a teacher, a mohel (he circumcised boys), and a shohet (ritual slaughterer).
+The Jewish community's civil records mention Arie Leib Kleinzahler working as a mohel and Segensprecher (literally, "blesser") at the time.
+According to family memories, her grandfather served 13 towns - from Czarny Dunajec to Podwilk, but as he got older, he gave up some of them until, at the end of his life, he worked only in Czarny Dunajec.

-Chaim Kleinzahler was a tailor by profession, was also a deputy councillor (from 1920), and lived with his wife Freidel (née Teitelbaum, from Gorlice) near the synagogue, later near the marketplace.
-In the house on Sienkiewicz Street, however, he ran not a tailor's workshop but a dairy; his sons helped him.
-In 1910.
-Chaim obtained a licence to run a tavern in Czarny Dunajec.
-He leased buildings from the municipality in the market area on the road to Ciche.
-A bowling alley was set up in the former pigsty, and next door was an inn; across the road was a house where the Kleinzahler family lived (the house was demolished in 2021, but we will return to it).
-Dunajec residents recalled that Chaim had the nickname "Chamidlo" and to this day this part of the village by the old marketplace is called “next to Chamidlo".
+Chaim Kleinzahler (Yehuda Chaim, also known as Judel) was a tailor by trade and also served as a deputy city councilor (from 1920).
+He lived with his wife Freidel (also known as Fradla, née Teitelbaum, from Gorlice) near the synagogue, later near the Market Square.
+However, in the house on Sienkiewicz street, he ran not a tailor's workshop, but a dairy, assisted by his sons.
+In 1910, Chaim obtained a license to run a tavern in Czarny Dunajec.
+He leased buildings on the market square on the road to Ciche from the community.
+A bowling alley was set up in the former pigsty, and next door was an inn.
+Across the road was the house where the Kleinzahler family lived (the house was demolished in 2021, but we'll return to it later).
+Residents of Czarny Dunajec recalled that Chaim's nickname was "Chamidlo," and to this day, this part of the town near the old market square is called "Chamidlo."

 kleinzahlerowie